-Brachycephalic airway obstruction syndrome (BAOS) is a common cause of dog sneezing in brachycephalic breeds such as French and English bulldogs, pugs, boxers, Pekingese, Lhasa apsos, and Boston terriers.
+This can be a common cause of dog sneezing in brachycephalic breeds such as French and English bulldogs, pugs, boxers, Pekingese, Lhasa apsos, and Boston terriers.
 Because of their short heads and compressed nasal passages, these dogs often sneeze, wheeze, snort, snore and have difficulty breathing, exercising, and tolerating heat.

 5. Nasal Mites

 As the name suggests, canine nasal mites are tiny parasites that live in a dog's nasal passages and sinuses.
 These bugs can easily transfer from one dog to another, causing chronic nose itching, nasal discharge, sneezing, head-shaking, nose bleeds, and reverse sneezing (more on this later).
 As with any nose bleeding, always seek the medical attention of a vet.

 What to do about it: The only way to verify if your dog has nasal mites is to have a vet perform a CT scan, nasal endoscopy, or nasal flushing.
 Most nasal mite cases are effectively treated with antiparasitic medications that a doctor can prescribe.

 A Word About Reverse Sneezing